Most Americans consider retirement age to be 65, or somewhere in that ballpark. Early retirement might be considered 55 – 60.

 Calculating your net worth is pretty simple.
 Essentially, you’ll add up your assets and then subtract your liabilities.
 The difference is your net worth.
 To keep things simple, only count assets like equity in your home, investment accounts, savings accounts and other cash, and possibly some other valuable assets if you have them.
 You don’t need to try to calculate the value of all the “stuff” that you own.
 If you happen to have something really valuable outside of cash, investments, and real estate (for example, a very valuable car that you own outright), you can add that as well.

-Personal Capital is a great free app that makes it very easy to calculate and track your net worth.
+Empower is a great free app that makes it very easy to calculate and track your net worth.
 You can link it to your back accounts, investments, and credit cards and it will provide you with a ton of useful information and data, including your net worth.
-I started using Personal Capital a few years ago and I love being able to get a high level view of my finances, including my net worth.
+I started using Empower a few years ago and I love being able to get a high level view of my finances, including my net worth.

 Step 4.
 Set Financial Goals